Looking for an easy way to keep your customers coming back for more?

 The easiest way to do this is to create a coming soon landing page.
 With a coming soon page, you can provide interested visitors with information about your store, such as the types of products you’ll offer, etc.

-You can also ask users to subscribe for notifications of when you go live and sweeten the deal with a discount coupon off their first purchase.
+You can also ask users to subscribe for notifications of when you go live and sweeten the deal with a discount coupon or unique coupon codes off their first purchase.

-Check out these coming soon page examples for more inspiration.
+Check out these coming soon page examples for more inspiration to improve your prelaunch marketing efforts.

 6. Add Coupons to Your Lead Magnets